-Smart phones and tablets aren’t just for games!
-They can also be a great tool for English language learning or practice (sometimes, even those are games).
+Smartphones and tablets aren’t just for games!
+They can also prove to be great tools for English language learning or practice (sometimes, even those are games).
 There are tons of apps on the market for learners at any level.
-If you or someone you know is working on his or her English skills, these apps might be for you.
+If you, or someone you know, is working on his or her English skills, these apps might be for you.

-The British Council’s goal is to “bring high quality English materials to every learner or teacher who wants them around the world,” and their app selection reflects it.
+The British Council’s goal is to “offer high quality English materials to every learner, or teacher who wants them, around the world,” and their app selection reflects it.
 The British Council has apps available on Android, iPhone or iPad, Blackberry, and Ovi covering a range of topics.

 - LearnEnglish Audio and Video features English learning podcats and videos, which is a good way to get English immersion.

 - LearnEnglish Grammar helps users improve their grammar skills.